BadIdeaFactory/corporate/documents/operating.md

 The Ownership Contract must specify participation expectations and ownership percentages, as well as guidelines for how potential profits should be distributed.

-Changes to project ownership must be communicated to The Beastmaster.
+Changes to project ownership must be communicated to The Chaos Wrangler.

 ### Project Resources
 Resources required to complete or support a project can come from several different sources: